philsturgeon/awesome-earth/README.md

 - [The Fixmas](https://thefixmas.com/) - Making Christmas sustainable.
 - [Sonny](https://www.indiegogo.com/projects/sonny-a-portable-bidet-for-eco-conscious-humans/x/17318484#/) -  A sustainable alternative to wipes and paper for better hygiene and a greener planet.
 - [The Good Roll](https://www.thegoodroll.nl) - Mail order 100% tree-friendly toilet paper made from post-consumer recycled paper.
 50% of net profit from sales of The Good Roll is invested in the installation of safe toilets in East Africa.
+- [All Green](https://www.all-green.co.uk/) - 🇬🇧 A selection of environmentally products for the home, garden, pets and other stuff.
+- [Bees Wrap](https://www.beeswrap.com/) - 🇺🇸 Stop using cling film and start using reusable recyclable wraps made from bees wax and organic jojoba oil.
+- [Clean Cult](https://www.cleancult.com/) - 🇺🇸 Cleaning supplies with zero-waste packaging, and a powerful clean that's better for you and the planet.
+- [Grayl Water Filter](https://grayl.com/) - 🇺🇸 Water bottle with built in filter that works like a french press.
+Great for urban and outdoor use.
+- [iPhone 11 Bio Case from Moment](https://www.shopmoment.com/shop/iphone-bio-case/iphone-11) - A fully compostable protective case for your iPhone.
+Only compatible with iPhone 11 (for now).

 ## Transportation